-Two very special young ladies also made the book signing memorable and I was honored to get to know them better.
+Two exceptional young ladies also made the book signing memorable, and I was honored to get to know them better.
 The evening was very surreal for me.
 When I started writing stories in a spiral notebook at the age of thirty, I never dreamed that one day they would be published and available to the public.

 My husband and I felt led to pray for two special women present and as my husband began to pray I glanced up at the Librarians and the people present and noticed that they too had their heads bowed.
 Amazing!

-We are looking forward to our next events on Friday, September 11th on Market Off Main, Campbellsville, KY and Saturday, 12th at The Fall Heritage Festival at the Home Place_ Green River, Columbia KY.
+We are looking forward to our next events on Friday, September 11th on Market Off Main, Campbellsville, KY, and the 12th at The Fall Heritage Festival at the Home Place_ Green River, Columbia KY.